Cookie Policy

 In the Privacy and security section, click on the Content settings button.

-Select your preferred options in the Cookie section.
+Select your preferred options in the Cookiesection.

 Firefox

-Click on the settings Privacy and security.
+Click on the Privacy and security settings.

-Select Use custom history settings.
+Select Use custom settings for history.

 Click on Safari, then on Preferences.

-Click on the section Privacy and security.
+Click on the Privacy and security section.

 Go to Block cookies and select your preferred options.